 This is true regardless of whether the injured person has a cervical fusion, or a lumbar fusion.
 Cervical means neck.
 Lumbar refers to the back.

 Thus, spinal fusion settlements can be big.
 They can also be tough cases.
-You’ll see what I mean in a moment in a moment.
+In a moment, you’ll see what I mean.

 Spinal fusion cases can have their challenges.

 By far, the worst part of many spinal fusion cases is that there will be limited insurance available.
 Thus, the injured person won’t get fair value for his or her case.